1-54: History

 1:54 expanded into Marrakech in February 2018, its third location.
 Held at luxury hotel La Mamounia, the fair coincided with the 7th Marrakech Biennale.
 While 1-54 skipped its 2020 New York exhibition due to the COVID-19 pandemic, the London show exhibited in both 2020 and 2021.
 The New York show returned in May 2021.
-When 1-54's 2021 Marrakech fair was postponed due to the COVID-19 pandemic, a pop-up show in Paris was organized in its place in 18 of Christie's galleries.
+When 1-54's 2021 Marrakech fair was postponed due to the COVID-19 pandemic, a pop-up show in Paris, France, was organized in its place, in 18 of Christie's galleries.
 Paris and online access were more accessible to galleries and collectors than the more remote Marrakech.

 Reception

 Okay Africa wrote that by its second year, the fair had become Europe's foremost contemporary African art fair, and Naomi Rea of Artnet News called it a necessary visit during the London Frieze Art Fair.
 In New York, Ben Davis of Artnet wrote that 1:54 NY was a highlight of the city's art fair week.
-Critics had typically questioned whether art fairs with narrow geographic scope like 1:54 highlight or ostracize minority artists.
+Critics had typically questioned whether art fairs with narrow geographic scope, such as 1:54, highlight or ostracize minority artists.
 A gallery owner from Seattle saw the fair as a route for further integration into larger markets.
 Artnet's Davis expressed distaste at the art fair trend of lumping artists by their geographic region and generalizing trends based on its parts, but nonetheless considered important 1:54's representation of Africa.

 Critics initially noted the fair's lack of African gallery representation, but cited justification including the African art scene's nascent state and the continent's history of political instability, which affects both overseas trade and gallery security.
 At the 2015 New York show, reviewers noted elements including the predominantly white gallery exhibition staff and the marquee display of a popular artist at a fair for marginal artists.